 - cysts – pus filled lumps

-- You will need to fill in a short questionnaire and upload 2 photographs of your skin problem to your patient record
+- Complete a short questionnaire and upload 2 photos of your skin problem (the affected area).

-- You can then choose Zineryt from the list of prescription medications.
+- Select Zineryt as your preferred treatment from the list of prescription medications we offer.

-- One of our UK based doctors will assess your answers to the questionnaire and review the photos
+- One of our UK based doctors will check your answers and review your photos.

-- From here they will be able to approve the appropriate treatment if this is medically appropriate
+- Our doctor will approve treatment if this is medically appropriate.

 You are also able to get a prescription from your GP.
 However, you will need to visit them in person, so they can assess your skin and discuss the appropriate level of treatment.

-Not everyone can get Zineryt – you shouldn’t use Zineryt if you’re allergic to:
+Not everyone can get Zineryt though.
+You should not use Zineryt if you’re allergic to:

 - any of the other ingredients